Everyone can learn how to make a good argument. This post is about how to do that.

 Originally DDT was used to combat typhus and malaria, especially with military soldiers, and eventually it was used as a pesticide in the U.S., too.
 You can read more about DDT here.

-From the inception of its use in the U.S. people had concerns about DDT and about the way the pesticide could accumulate in soil, ground water, and fatty tissues of humans and animals, possibly interfering with ecological balance and human health.
+From the inception of its use in the U.S. people had concerns about DDT and about the way the pesticide could accumulate in soil, ground water, and fatty tissues of humans and animals.
+They worried it might possibly interfere with ecological balance and human health.
 (Again, you can read more about these issues here.)

 One scene from the clip shows people spraying a group of laughing kids in a swimming pool with DDT, ostensibly to prove its safety.
 Another scene shows DDT trucks driving down the street, surrounded in plumes of DDT, spraying everything around it with the chemical.